JanHerca/urantiapedia/output/wikijs/en/article/Jan_Herca/UB_and_the_collapse_of_capitalist_era.md

 [^5]: https://es.wikipedia.org/wiki/Pico_del_gas

-[^6]: According to _The Urantia Book_, in our use of fossil fuels mankind is going backwards and not forwards. <a id="a206_136"></a>[UB 69:8.12](/en/The_Urantia_Book/69#p8_12) The revelators do not have much regard for this era of mechanization and use of inorganic energy that eliminates the need for human and animal labor.
+[^6]: According to _The Urantia Book_, in our use of fossil fuels mankind is going backwards and not forwards. <a id="a238_111"></a>[UB 69:8.12](/en/The_Urantia_Book/69#p8_12) The revelators do not have much regard for this era of mechanization and use of inorganic energy that eliminates the need for human and animal labor.
 The first era of mechanization has led to a massive extinction of animal species that are no longer seen as useful (reducing species to purely productive ones).
 The second era is upon us, the era of AI (Artificial Intelligence) that promises to leave millions of human beings out of work.
 These are the effects of an economic model that only seeks profit and growth at all costs, even at the expense of leaving the planet empty of living beings.

 [^7]: https://es.wikipedia.org/wiki/Dryas_Reciente

 [^8]: https://www.wcrp-climate.org/news/science-highlights/2043-2307-amoc-paper

-[^9]: Urantia is the sentimental sanctuary of all Nebadon. <a id="a212_59" ></a>[UB 119:8.8](/en/The_Urantia_Book/119#p8_8)
+[^9]: Urantia is the sentimental sanctuary of all Nebadon. <a id="a212_59" ></a><a id="a244_80"></a>[UB 119:8.8](/en/The_Urantia_Book/119#p8_8)

-[^10]: When the Book says in [UB 195:6.4](/en/The_Urantia_Book/195#p6_4) that "the "The worst of the materialistic era is over" refers to the years before World War II, the 1930s, when that paragraph was written.
+[^10]: When the Book says in <a id="a246_29"></a>[UB 195:6.4](/en/The_Urantia_Book/195#p6_4) that "the "The worst of the materialistic era is over" refers to the years before World War II, the 1930s, when that paragraph was written.
 And the fact that we have passed the worst of that era did not prevent us from a world war.
 So, the worst of the materialistic era is over, yes, but we are still far from having left it behind.